What is the focus of the Ph.D. program?

 The program focuses on family theory, family policy, ethnic families, at-risk families, research methodology, and development of culturally sensitive prevention and intervention programs.

-Why would you choose a Ph.D. in family studies over a program in a more traditional discipline?
+Why would you choose a Ph.D. in family science over a program in a more traditional discipline?

 Family Science professionals focus on the strengths and challenges of the family unit, examining a diverse range of family issues and seeking solutions to family problems.
 The applied, multidisciplinary focus of the discipline makes Ph.D. graduates very attractive to employers in higher education, government, and the nonprofit and private sectors.

 What are the primary areas of faculty research?

 Our outstanding faculty work on a diverse range of projects including: aging; children; communities; couples; family finance and resource management; family policy; international issues; mental health, addiction, and family therapy; LGBTQ persons in families; families of color/minority families; military families; parenting; poverty; rural families; violence; and work and family.
 Click here to view faculty research projects.

 How does the location of your program influence student’s experiences and opportunities?